 After meeting with other influencers and Walt Disney World team members, we grabbed dinner and made our way through Epcot, a theme park dedicated to foodies looking to taste the world without traveling around it.

 If your little ones love Finding Nemo and enjoy underwater creatures, then they’ll love The Seas with Nemo and Friends.
 It’s a quick ride and the kids will enjoy the experience of the clam mobiles.
 There aren’t any seatbelts, so make sure the little ones are seated.

 A Magical Experience

-- Create a plan.
+One of the best tips for Disney we could think of was to create a plan for when you visit.
 After figuring out where you’re headed, you might want to know how you’ll tackle these locations.
 We decided to do two parks in one day during our stay.
 We’ll be sure to update you after to let you know how that goes.

 Although it’s a great idea to have a plan, you’re better off staying flexible during the day.
 Anything can happen with kids, and the last thing you’ll need is added stress.

 Our first night was short, but we managed to tired the kids out.
 One of the perks of theme parks is the amount of exercise you get from walking everywhere and the kids get tired out as well.
 Bring plenty of water!